24 Church St, Falmouth : 01326 319461

 Yuriko Takagi - photo/video - yurikotakagi.com

-Born in Tokyo, Takagi studied graphic design at Musashino Art University in Tokyo and fashion design at Trent Polytechnic in England.
-She began her career as a freelance designer in Europe and started taking photographic portraits as she journeyed throughout Asia, Africa, South America, and the Middle East, focusing on “human existence” —- an unique perspective involving fashion and the body.
-Recently Yuriko has been the lead photographer for the Christian Dior 50th year celebration exhibition and book
+Born in Tokyo, Takagi studied graphic design in Tokyo and fashion design at Trent Polytechnic in England.
+She began her career as a freelance designer in Europe and took photographic portraits as she journeyed through Asia, Africa, South America, and the Middle East, focusing on “human existence” —- a unique perspective involving fashion and the body.
+Recently Yuriko has been the lead photographer for the Christian Dior 75th year celebration exhibition and book, with sold out exhibitions in Paris and Tokyo.

 Ed Jones - sax, composition - www.edjonesjazz.co.uk

-Dr Matthew Yee-King - drums, digital interface and sound
+Dr Matthew Yee-King - drums, digital interface and sound: www.yeeking.net/

-Matthew Yee-King (DPhil, MSc, BSc) is an academic in the department of computing, Goldsmiths, University of London.
-He has carried out research into audio analysis and creative applications of machine learning, including a series of commissioned musical AI systems that have performed alongside human musicians on BBC national radio and at venues such as the Wellcome Collection.
+As an academic in the department of computing, Goldsmiths, University of London, he has carried out research into audio analysis and creative applications of machine learning, including a series of commissioned musical AI systems that have performed alongside human musicians on BBC national radio and at venues such as the Wellcome Collection.
+As a musician he has combined live drumming with digital interfaces to stunning effect.

 En Rapport - www.en-rapport.org